lindsayrr8/lindsayrr8.github.io/_posts/2025-02-28-my-new-blog-post.md

 ![module-7-blog-histogram-example-1](https://github.com/user-attachments/assets/9bec478c-6fdb-4d31-8c67-4a62df8b46d8)

+Cool.
+Just taking a quick look at the chart reveals a lot of the cars in the set are clustered around the stats of 15-22ish mpg. *(These are older cars, after all.)*

 The reason a histogram is a good way to check out your dataset's distribution is because **histograms can show multiple different characteristics,** including:
 - shape/skew